-- Academic Skill Development - Students are given the opportunity to develop their academic performance in a few different ways through tutoring, the six-week summer program, and through workshops. - Weekly Tutoring and Study Sessions - During the academic year Upward Bound provides tutoring virturally through e-tutirign though Peninsula College We also provide SAT prep study sessions. - Academic Advising and Monitoring of Academic Progress - Each month students will meet with a program advisor.
-During those meetings student go over their academic progress and set goals for the term. - Cultural, Social, and Self-enrichment Activities and Trips - During the school year Upward Bound takes select students who have applied to cultural and educational events such as field trips, excusions, volunteer opportunities, and conferences. - Note: during the COVID-19 pandemic, activities will be in-person or virtual. - College and Career Exploration - Visit college departments on the Peninsula College campus.
+- Academic Skill Development - Students are given the opportunity to develop their academic performance in a few different ways through tutoring, the six-week summer program, and through workshops. - Weekly Tutoring and Study Sessions - During the academic year Upward Bound provides tutoring virtually through e-tutoring though CANVAS at Peninsula College.
+We also provide SAT prep study sessions. - Academic Advising and Monitoring of Academic Progress - Each month students will meet with a program advisor.
+During those meetings students go over their academic progress and set goals for the term. - Cultural, Social, and Self-enrichment Activities and Trips - During the school year Upward Bound takes select students who have applied to cultural and educational events such as field trips, excursions, volunteer opportunities, and conferences. - We partner with other organizations to offer internship opportunities, to find mentors in our community to help you gain insight in different career paths. - College and Career Exploration - Visit college departments on the Peninsula College campus.
 Attend guest lectures. - Learn about career choices by talking with the career center staff, take personal surveys to determine goals for future education.
-Talk about long term academic goals and college choices.
+Talk about long term academic goals and college choices. - We assist students and parents with FAFSA and scholarship assistance.